sunriselayer/gitbook/learn/sunrise/fee.md

 **Bypass Denominations (bypass_denoms):** Certain denominations can bypass the standard fee denomination restrictions, allowing additional flexibility for specialized use cases.

-**Default Parameters:** The default burn_ratio is set to 0.5, meaning 50% of the transaction fees are burned.
+**Sunrise Configured Parameters:** The default burn_ratio is set to 0.5, meaning 50% of the transaction fees are burned.

 - The default fee_denom is "urise".